The Supreme Court wrestles with major challenges to the power of federal regulators

 “Judges are not experts in the field, and are not part of either political branch of government,” Stevens wrote.

-In recent years, conservatives have shot down a vaccine mandate and Biden’s student loan forgiveness program, and also restricted the Environmental Protection Agency’s ability to fight climate change by regulating carbon dioxide emissions from power plants.
+In recent years, conservative justices have shot down a vaccine mandate and Biden’s student loan forgiveness program, and also restricted the Environmental Protection Agency’s ability to fight climate change by regulating carbon dioxide emissions from power plants.

 This term, the justices also are weighing challenges to aspects of the Consumer Financial Protection Bureau and the Securities and Exchange Commission.

 Opponents of the Chevron doctrine argue that judges apply it too often to rubber-stamp decisions made by government bureaucrats.
-Judges must exercise their own authority and judgment to say what the law is, the lawyers for the company that owns the Rhode Island-based Relentless and Persistence fishing boats told the court.
+Judges must exercise their own authority and judgment to say what the law is, lawyer Roman Martinez said on behalf of the company that owns the Rhode Island-based Relentless and Persistence fishing boats.

-They also say that agencies effectively act as judges in their own cases.
-“It is patently unfair for a court to defer to an agency’s interpretation in cases where the agency itself is a litigant, before that same court, in the actual case at hand,” the lawyers wrote.
+“It mandates judicial bias and encourages agency overreach.
+And by removing key checks on executive power, it threatens individual liberty,” Martinez said.

 Defending the rulings that upheld the fees, the Biden administration said that overturning the Chevron decision would produce a “convulsive shock” to the legal system.